 Common Mud Properties

-Below tables illustrate common mud properties for gel-based, Oil Based Mud, and invert oil emulsions.
+The below tables illustrate common mud properties for gel-based, Oil Based Mud, and invert oil emulsions.
 These properties were obtained from various mud companies and should be used only as a guide.

 The 300- and 600-rpm shear rates are generally greater than annulus shear rates, resulting in calculated shear stresses greater than the actual values.
 Although the Bingham model is commonly accepted in practice, a model such as the Power Law would be more descriptive, particularly when the fluid is in turbulence.